Mo Mowlam: Retirement

-On 4 September 2000, Mowlam announced her intention to retire from Parliament and relinquished her seat at the 2001 general election.
+On 4 September 2000, Mowlam announced her intention to retire from Parliament and relinquished her seat in Redcar at the 2001 general election.
 Following retirement from the House of Commons, she became a critic of government policy on various issues, especially the 2003 invasion of Iraq.
 She took part in the anti-Iraq War protests alongside Vanessa Redgrave, Tony Benn, Tariq Ali, Ken Livingstone and Bianca Jagger.

 Following her retirement, Mowlam became agony aunt for the men's magazine Zoo.
 She said she missed her constituency work as an MP.
 She also set up a charity, MoMo Helps, to help drug users who are successfully completing their rehabilitation and provide support for the parents or carers of disabled children.

-Her political memoirs, entitled Momentum: The Struggle for Peace, Politics and the People, were published in 2002.
+A biography of Mowlam by journalist and writer Julia Langdon, titled Mo Mowlam: The Biography, was published in 2000.
+Her political memoirs, titled Momentum: The Struggle for Peace, Politics and the People, were published in 2002.

 She was the subject of This Is Your Life in January 2003 when she was surprised by Michael Aspel.

+In 2004, Mowlam was approached to take part in the first series of Strictly Come Dancing but was unable to take part due to ill health.